BananeRapeuse/litera1n/README.md

 ### Must do
 - With A11 devices, you **must** disable passcode before jailbreak !
 (Settings: TouchID/FaceID and code ----> disable the code)

-- after downloading, cd into the folder and type `python main.py` and type `"0"` to install dependencies

 - To jailbreak your device, you **must** use a USB-A to Lightning cable, USB-C to Lightning is not compatible.